sirgwain/craig-stars/docs/development.md

 If you're on Windows, *make sure to have Powershell installed and in your PATH* for the makefile to function correctly.
 In 99% of cases, this shouldn't be an issue (powershell is bundled with all currently supported Windows versions to date and has been the default shell since Windows 10), but if your machine somehow doesn't have it, use winget in command prompt (`winget install --id Microsoft.PowerShell --source winget`) to install the latest version.
 (On Mac/Linux, any terminal should be fine as long as it supports the `mkdir`, `rm`, `cp` and `date` instructions.)

-### GCC
+## GCC
 Additionally, the [go-sqlite3](https://github.com/mattn/go-sqlite3) package `craig-stars` relies on for databasing itself requires the [GNU compiler collection](https://gcc.gnu.org/) to run.
 You **will** need GCC installed and built to run `craig-stars` locally!

 On Linux/Mac, you can simply download the latest version of the GCC compilers using whatever package software you installed previously and build it from there.
 However, on Windows, you'll need to install a Linux-like development interface (use [MinGW64](https://www.mingw-w64.org/) - Cygwin64 has been known to cause issues) to install/build the latest GCC version due to file type restrictions.

 ## Assets
-You will need art assets for ships and planets - otherwise they'll just look like black boxes.
-NEW: You can now download images via command line via makefile!
-(This requires wget on linux)
+You will need art assets for ships and planets - otherwise they'll just look like black boxes.Thankfully, you can now download the images with a single makefile command!
+(Since the image files are stored on the cloud, this requires an internet connection.)
 ```bash
 make images
 ```
-If that doesn't work, you'll have to download the image files manually - download and extract the images from [https://craig-stars.net/images/images.zip](https://craig-stars.net/images/images.zip) into `frontend/static/images`.
+The command will clear out the previous images folder before downloading and extracting `images.zip` (https://craig-stars.net/images/images.zip) into `frontend/static/images`

-**You only ever need to download the images once.**
+**You only ever need to download the image files once.**
 Of course, if any new items or icons come along that need to be downloaded, you'll need to update it with the new files if you want to see them in local host.

 ## Installing Air